-When I was in high school, I went to Jamaica with my family and we visited Dunn’s River Falls (Check out the gallery section to see the falls).
+When I was in high school, I went to Jamaica with my family, and we visited Dunn's River Falls (Check out the gallery section to see the falls).
 I was so inspired by the experience that I wrote this for a college class.
 Twenty-plus years later, I am sharing my experience with you.
 I hope you enjoy it.

-Overcome Fear by Sabrina Quairoli
+by Sabrina Quairoli

 As the guide spoke, all I could think about was how are twenty-five people going to stay hand in hand while going up this high mountain.
 I wondered what this climb would have in store for me since I couldn't see past the edge of the first plateau.
 I began to ask myself questions concerning the next level.
 Was the next plateau going to be easier?
 Was the next level going to be harder?
 Will this really work?
 I had to own up to the fact that I wouldn't know until I got up there and saw for myself.

-As we started up the falls, I became very nervous; my hands were clammy and my body was very tense.
-Then I remembered something my parents would tell me, “Don’t always take the safest route because it may deprive you of having a beautiful experience.”
+As we started up the falls, I became very nervous; my hands were clammy, and my body was very tense.
+Then I remembered something my parents would tell me, "Don't always take the safest route because it may deprive you of having a beautiful experience."
 I now understood what they meant.
 The water was so beautiful.
 The people were so friendly.
 So, I put my worries aside and began.

-As we moved on, I noticed that everyone was working together, helping one another moving forward, receiving and giving help to one another.
+As we moved on, I noticed that everyone was working together, helping one another move forward, receiving and giving help to one another.
 The person in front would help the person behind.
-And, the person behind would be a balance for the person in front.
+And the person behind would be a balance for the person in front.
 If we broke the chain, everyone would stop and reconnect.
 I was amazed by this act of giving and taking with kindness and support for one another.

 After every last person in the human chain reached the first plateau, we were able to rest.
 The small individual groups from the bottom turned into one united group of individuals talking and resting together.
 It made me think.
 If we could resolve our issues and concerns toward others and with ourselves by asking for help and allowing people to help us, our world would be different.
-Just think if everyone stayed in their comfort zone, without taking on challenges and moving past them, we would not be able to progress.
+Just think, if everyone stayed in their comfort zone without taking on challenges and moving past them, we would not be able to progress.

 When we reached the second level, the realization of my previous thought became clearer.
 By struggling with others and reaching our common goal together, we were able to move to a common ground.
 This plateau level seemed more humorous.
 We were able to laugh at each other and our situations.
 And we were not taking these tasks as seriously.

 The final plateau gave us the gift of togetherness and completion.
 As we stood, soaking wet waist-high in rushing waterfalls, we felt accomplished.
 Grateful for our experience.
-We smiled at each other and relieved that we finished without harm.
-The people seemed to have changed their reaction of climbing the falls.
+We smiled at each other and were relieved that we finished without harm.
+The people seemed to have changed their reaction to climbing the falls.
 They were not scared or concerned any longer.
 They were proud of their accomplishments and were able to move on to something else.